UK economy grew more slowly than thought before Omicron hit | Business

 Britain's economy grew more slowly than previously thought in the July-September period before the Omicron variant of the coronavirus posed a further threat to the recovery later in the year, official data showed on Wednesday.

-Gross domestic product in the world's fifth-biggest economy increased by 1.1% in the third quarter, weaker than a preliminary estimate of growth of 1.3%.
+Gross domestic product in the world's fifth-biggest economy increased by 1.1% in the third quarter, weaker than a preliminary estimate of growth of 1.3% as global supply chain problems weighed on manufacturers and building firms.
 That was slower than the economy's 5.4% bounce-back in the second quarter when many coronavirus restrictions were lifted, the Office for National Statistics said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)